JHU-PL-Lab/www-pl/ocaml/index.md

 * Manual Chapter 7 is the language reference where you can look up details if needed.
 * Part III of the manual documents the tools, we will not be using much of this because third parties have improved on many of the tools and we will instead use those versions.
 * Part IV describes the standard libraries, which we will make some use of.
-   -  The [Core Library](http://caml.inria.fr/pub/docs/manual-ocaml/core.html) chapter describes standard types and exceptions built into OCaml, and the [Pervasives module](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html) referenced there includes all basic int/bool/float/string/etc operations such as `<`, `mod`, etc which are always available.
+   -  The [Core Library](http://caml.inria.fr/pub/docs/manual-ocaml/core.html) chapter describes standard types and exceptions built into OCaml, and the [Stdlib module](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html) referenced there includes all basic int/bool/float/string/etc operations such as `<`, `mod`, etc which are always available.
    -  The [Standard Library](http://caml.inria.fr/pub/docs/manual-ocaml/stdlib.html) chapter includes standard data structures such as hashtables and stacks as well as library operations for lists, arrays, strings, printing, etc.

 ### Our OCaml Toolbox